whatevergeek/datalab/gettingcleandata_project/CODEBOOK.md

   * subject: Each row identifies the subject who performed the activity for each window sample.
 Its values are numeric (integer) and has a range from 1 to 30.
   *	activity: This refers to the activity performed by the subject (i.e. "standing", "sitting",  "laying",   "walking",  "walkingDownstairs", "walkingUpstairs"  )

-  The following variables contain the average values per subect and activity.
+  The following variables contain the average values per subject and activity.
 All values are numeric (floating point numbers).
   *	tBodyAccMeanX
   *	tBodyAccMeanY
   *	tBodyAccMeanZ